 Although there is no cure for Raynaud’s disease, making sure you wear warm clothes in the cold and avoid triggers such as stress, caffeine and smoking may help limit the attacks.
 However, for patients with persistent symptoms, treatment can provide relief.
 At UChicago Medicine, treatments for Raynaud’s include:

-- Prescription medicines like calcium channel blockers to relax and widen blood vessels.
+- Prescription medications: Prescription medications like calcium blockers relax and widen blood vessels.

-- Botox injections, which can temporarily improve symptoms by blocking the nerves that stimulate the reaction.
+- Botox injections: Botox injections can temporarily improve symptoms by blocking the nerves that stimulate the reaction.

-- Surgery to remove the nerves that surround the blood vessels in the hands and feet.
-Called a sympathectomy, without nerve stimulation, the blood vessels stay more relaxed and are less likely to become very narrow due to cold.
+- Surgery: Called a sympathectomy, nerves that surround the blood vessels in the hands and feet are removed.
+Without nerve stimulation, the blood vessels stay more relaxed and are less likely to become very narrow due to cold.

 Convenient Locations for Plastic & Reconstructive Surgery

 New Lenox, IL 60451 1-855-826-1400